Everything We Know About Marvel’s 'Spider-Man 2', The Upcoming PS5 Exclusive

 Who will be the villain in Marvel’s Spider-Man 2?

 If you haven’t seen the trailer yet, Marvel’s Spider-Man 2 is bringing in Venom as the main antagonist for the game.
-However, Insomniac is yet to reveal the powers and/or special moves Venom will be able to use in the game.
+However, Insomniac is yet to reveal the powers and the special moves Venom will be able to use in the game.

 Gameplay: Can you play in co-op mode?